Avatar photo Michael Cooney

 WhatConverts is able to produce clear, concise reports on which marketing campaigns are generating leads (and how many) due to the quality of the data captured.

 Instead of just pulling basic ad campaign stats from Google Ads or Facebook, WhatConverts captures user behavior on your site, namely: calls, form fills, and what marketing activities brought them to the site.
+This creates a rich dataset around leads that your website is generating, including data like:

-• Number of leads
+• Number and type of leads

 • Number of times they visited the site

-Specifically, let’s look at 3 types of reports that you can send to clients using WhatConverts.
+To help you understand the benefits, let’s look at 3 types of reports that you can send to clients using WhatConverts.

 Read More: 6 Marketing Report Templates You'll Actually Use